Conway polyhedron notation: Examples

-See also List of geodesic polyhedra and Goldberg polyhedra.

 Archimedean and Catalan solids

 Conway's original set of operators can create all of the Archimedean solids and Catalan solids, using the Platonic solids as seeds.
 (Note that the r operator is not necessary to create both chiral forms.)

 Composite operators

 The truncated icosahedron, tI, can be used as a seed to create some more visually-pleasing polyhedra, although these are neither vertex nor face-transitive.

 On the plane

 Each of the convex uniform tilings and their duals can be created by applying Conway operators to the regular tilings Q, H, and Δ.

 On a torus

 Conway operators can also be applied to toroidal polyhedra and polyhedra with multiple holes.